tulabingryan/Autonomous-Driving-Detect-Car-Lanes/README.md

 ### Pipeline Details

 #### Step 1.
 Image Smoothing
 In this project, image conversion to grayscale was not done.
 This decision has been made after encountering difficulties in detecting yellow lanes especially in the challenge video since the yellow lane would just blend with the road in grayscale mode.
 Instead, RGB image is directly processed.
-To enhace the detection of lane edges, the image is blurred using the bilateral filter.
-This method is used instead of the gaussian filter as it is better in preserving the edges while smoothing out the noises [^1].
+To enhace the detection of lane edges, the image is blurred using the [bilateral filter](http://docs.opencv.org/2.4/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.html).
+This method is used instead of the gaussian filter as it is better in preserving the edges while smoothing out the noises.
 Through various trials and testing the following parameter values were observed to give the best results.

     d = 5             # Diameter of each pixel neighborhood that is used during filtering sigmaColor = 100  # pixel distance in color space that will be mixed together